Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 Give your plants 1 to 1 ½ inches of water per week.
 As the season progresses and the soil warms, mulch your plants with a thick layer of straw to keep the soil cool.
 Cover them in the beginning of the season to protect the young plants from the cold.
 Once the summer heat sets in, the plants will stop growing and producing new leaves.
 It’s best to remove them from your garden to make room for heat loving veggies.

 For a fall harvest, sow seeds directly into your garden 6 to 8 weeks before your first frost.
 The seedlings will grow slowly at first in the summer heat.
 Once the cool temperatures of fall set in, the plants will grow much more quickly.
 If you prefer to grow your fall kale from plants, you can plant the seedlings in your garden 3 to 5 weeks before your first frost.
 Mulch your plants to protect the roots from the summer heat.
 Give them 1 to 1 ½ inches of water per week.

 How to Harvest Kale

 Kale is ready to harvest when the leaves are the size of your hand.
 Always harvest from the bottom of the plant, leaving the top leaves and terminal bud intact.
 This is where the plant is actively growing.
-If you cut off those top leaves and bud, the plant will stop growing and producing leaves.
+If you cut off those top leaves and the bud, the plant will stop growing and producing leaves.
 Once you have harvested from a plant, it will be ready for harvest again in 5 to 7 days.
 If you use a lot of kale, plant enough plants so that you can have daily harvests.